GSA/idmanagement.gov/_fpki/tools/fpki_tools_graph.md

 {% include graph.html %}

 The FPKI Graph displays the relationships between the certification authorities in the Federal PKI (FPKI) ecosystem.
-It graphically depicts how each certification authority links to another, through cross-certificates, subordinate certificates, or bridge CAs. **A P7B file of the weekly FPKI Graph run is available [here](https://github.com/GSA/ficam-playbooks/raw/federalist-pages/_fpki/tools/CACertificatesValidatingToFederalCommonPolicyG2.p7b).**
+It graphically depicts how each certification authority links to another, through cross-certificates, subordinate certificates, or bridge CAs. **A P7B file of the weekly FPKI Graph run is available [here](https://github.com/GSA/ficam-playbooks/raw/federalist-pages/_fpki/tools/CACertificatesValidatingToFederalCommonPolicyG2.p7b){:class="usa-link usa-link--external"}.**

 The Federal Common Policy Certification Authority (CA) G2 (_"COMMON"_) is shown at the center of the graph, and the rings of dots represent the outbound CAs.